KDA-Coding/KDA-Coding/README.md

 - 👋 Hi, I’m @KDA-Coding
 - 👀 I’m interested in Game Development and Software Development
-- 🌱 I’m currently learning C#, Unity, XAML, Blender, and NoesisGUI and have touched on many other languages through my studies.
+- 🌱 I’m continuing to learn C#, Unity, XAML, Blender, and NoesisGUI and many other languages/technologies to expand my skills in Front-End, Back-End, Web and Game Development.
-- 💞️ I’m looking to collaborate on Games, Back-End or Front-End projects to improve my knowledge and abilities as a developer
+- 💞️ I’m looking to collaborate on Games, Back-End or Front-End projects to improve my knowledge and abilities.
+As of now I'm learning Vue.js and Firebase
 - 📫 You can reach me at kirk.allgeyer@gmail.com

-I'm a Software Engineer.
-I hope to take the skills I've learned from college, skills I sought out and studied independently, and new skills gained from collaborative projects or work to build and launch my own game development company.
+I'm a happily employed Front End Software Developer with a passion for Game Development/Design, Game Programming, and other creative disciplines in Writing, Worldbuilding, etc.